tobihagemann/THLabel/README.md

 	@property (nonatomic, assign) CGFloat letterSpacing;
 ```

-You can programmatically modify the letter spacing of the text (eg. the kern amount between characters) by changing the `letterSpacing` property.
-The default value is `0`; a positive value will separate characters, whereas a negative value will make them closer.
+You can modify the letter spacing of the text (also known as kerning) by changing the `letterSpacing` property.
+The default value is `0.0`.
+A positive value will separate the characters, whereas a negative value will make them closer.

 ## Notes